athomasq/athomasq.github.io/essays/investing-in-public.md

 These reasons apply to me as well, but I'm in a stage of my career where frankly, I don't give a damn.
 Hopefully some of you enjoy reading this, and if you've come this far, wow.

+1. My goal is to make 6-8 investments a year, and so far I seem to be on track, but it's a lumpy process.
+2 investments on the same day (!) in June, none from July to September, 2 in October, 3 in November.
+Should I expect a steady cadence, or is lumpiness part of the game?
+Does dealflow follow a Poisson process?

+2. One interesting question is, how big does the top of my funnel need to be to support this?
+Presumably an investor who sees 200 companies has better odds of finding 6 excellent ones than an investor who sees just 20.
+But does one who sees 2000 do even better?
+Does quantity imply quality?
+At what point do diminishing returns set in?
+Is there a point where the marginal value turns negative?
+How much is just circularity (the best investors attract the best companies, and also more of the worst)?

+Intuitively I feel like if I invest in say 1 out of every 50 companies I see, I should end up with a pretty good portfolio, but it's not completely obvious.
+(I'm currently at 1 out of every 15, more or less.)

+At any rate, one of my goals for 2022 is to double or triple my dealflow.
+I have some ideas on how to do that.

+3. What I found every bit as useful as the target numbers themselves was understanding their derivatives with respect to various changes in market assumptions or my behaviour.
+For example:

+* the more the variance around your hit rate, the more companies you need in your portfolio.
+* the more power-law your outcomes, the more important it is to follow on in your winners.
+* pre-committing to a set number of investments over several years allows you to invest all through the cycle.
+* if you double your entry valuations, you need to double your exit valuations, but only for your big winners; the losers have minimal impact either way.

+Once written out, these conclusions seem obvious, but the exercise of modeling them out is valuable (to me at least).

+4. Is 45% a touch low?
+It's nice to invest in companies nobody else believes in, but is that being contrarian, or simply being wrong?
+Note that the value of being contrarian in inefficient markets like venture is not clear; startups are not like public stocks.

+At the same time, I wouldn't want 100% of my deals to be competitive; that would suggest the opposite, viz. that I'm not being contrarian enough, and also that I'm paying too much.
+I think something like 66% competitive, 34% contrarian would be an ideal level to shoot for.
+(I have no data to support this assertion).

+5. I had a couple of precursor portfolios before my current foray into angel investing.
+From 2009 to 2014 I invested in 5 friends-and-family ventures in India.
+All but one have sunk without a trace; the one is going strong and on track for a large, indeed possibly a very large outcome, but not any time soon.

+From 2015 to to 2017 I invested in 8 arms-length ventures again in India; that portfolio has done quite well (it's currently at 3.4x DPI, 5.5x TVPI and 41% IRR).
+Two companies are on unicorn trajectories.
+I exited one of them at a 40x markup, and am holding on to the other.
+A couple of the others may return 1-3x but are unlikely to return more than that.
+Standard power law dynamics, in fact.

+The performance of these two portfolios has given me a little bit of encouragement that I'm on the right track; I wouldn't be increasing my annual investment count (or dollars) without that confirmation.

+What I'm still trying to figure out is whether this pull-based, problem-driven interaction is optimal, or if I can be more effective by being more proactive.
+The challenge is to add that proactivity without projecting an unearned authority or a certainty that doesn't exist.
+(Yes, this is pompous).
+Ideally I'd like to apply the same transform to value-addition that I've done to portfolio construction: make it less ad hoc, and more intentional.

+The other thing which I'm still working on is the balance between supporting founders with advice and encouragement, and pushing founders to do more, move faster, aim bigger.

 ----
 <br/>

 I also think there's massive survivorship bias in public angel profiles.
 Most angel investors and nearly all angel investments fail.
 If you only look at the winners, you'll get a very skewed sense of the